riverford/compound/README.md

      :difficulty :hard}})

 ```
-And I want to access them (in various bits of the ui), by source, by difficulty, by pattern.
+And I want to access them (in various bits of the ui), by source, by difficulty, by id and appropriate material.

-I can set up a compound, using `(empty-compound <index-defs>)`
+First, set up an empty compound with the required index definitions.

 ```clojure
 (require [compound.core :as c])